 So there is one reason to use a pen name - you are putting out so much content that you don't want to overload the market and have people less excited when your next book comes out.
 Most new writers don't have to worry about that problem :).

 In the old days, sometimes authors would choose pen names based on similar authors.
 That is, if I wrote hard-boiled detective novels set in New York City, I might choose a pen name of "Sarah Paster" in order to be right next to "Robert B. Parker" on the bookshelf.
 All the fans of Parker would see my book right there and maybe take a look.
 However, in our modern world of Amazon, that doesn't really work.
 Only a tiny number of authors, primarily those using large publishers, get into physical bookstores.
-As Glynnis pointed out, that publisher could easily "change your name" for you at the point of the bookstore process in order to get prime placement.
+That publisher could easily "change your name" for you at the point of the bookstore process in order to get prime placement.
 So a new author shouldn't be optimizing for bookstores.
 They should be optimizing for Amazon and online sales.
 That means choosing a name that appeals to readers and creates a certain image in their mind.
 The only way a name could help in searches is if you exactly matched another author's last name - naming yourself "Sarah Parker" for example, so people searching for "Parker Mystery" found you as well.

 If you use a pen name, please drop me a note about why you chose to do that.
 I'd love to have more details here on why people use pen names!